-Each fall, in October, Jack and Marie flew home to New York to visit old friends, see Broadway plays, and do some shopping.
-They never lost track of their friends from his early days as an actor and were invited to attend awards ceremonies even when they were unable to attend.
+Each October, Jack and Marie flew home to New York to visit old friends, see Broadway plays, and do some shopping.
+They never lost track of their friends from his early days as an actor and were invited to attend awards ceremonies even when distance meant they were unable to attend.

 As the sun set on his life, Jack continued to take walks along Kahala Beach.
-With one of his lauhala hats perched atop his head and a newly acquired walking stick in hand, he made his way along beside the crystal clear aqua waters that had been his home for thirty years.
+With one of his lauhala hats perched atop his head and a newly acquired walking stick in hand, he made his way beside the pale aqua ocean waters that had been his home for thirty years.
 And, when he died, he had his ashes scattered in those waters.

-Many thanks to Park Lane and Karen S., who assisted with the research on this page.
+Many thanks to Park Lane, Karen S., and fiveofan Lockwood, who assisted with the research on this page.